 - Shared Links auto-expiration should not be enforced.

-- If multi-workspace channels are used, organization-wide installation of Slack is recommended, with Box for Slack installed in each workspace.
-An organization-wide installation of Box for Slack is recommended if your organization has channels belonging to multiple workspaces at the same time.
+- An organization-wide installation of Box for Slack is recommended if your organization has channels belonging to multiple workspaces at the same time.

 - Users belonging to different segments should not be allowed to join the same channels in Slack.